 In the ordinary "mowing" observational mode, the SNAP spacecraft will measure supernovae repeatedly, but always on the same set of detectors.
-There could very easily be small, but significant, systematic differences between, say, supernovae detected in column 3 of the East Quadrant and those detected in column 5 of the East Quadrant; or between those measured by column 3 of the East Quadrant.
+There could very easily be small, but significant, systematic differences between, say, supernovae detected in column 3 of the East Quadrant and those detected in column 5 of the East Quadrant; or between those measured by column 3 of the East Quadrant and those measured by column 3 of the North Quadrant.
 These systematic differences, if not corrected, could become a dominant source of error in the cosmological calculations.
 It is therefore vital that we include in the SNAP operational plan special observations which can be used to characterize the several types of systematic error.

-Imager: using internal sources
+2. Imager: using internal sources

 The variation in response across the SNAP focal plane, or the "flat-field", is typically characterized by two components: small-scale pixel-to-pixel variations, or "high-frequency spatial flats", and large-scale variations, or "low-frequency spatial flats".
-High spatial frequency variations are usually introduced by individual pixel response differences and by shadows created by particulates deposited on filters or the CCD .
+High spatial frequency variations are usually introduced by individual pixel response differences and by shadows created by particulates deposited on filters or the CCD.
 To correct for these pixel-to-pixel variations, the focal plane is often illuminated with diffuse light that is spatially uniform, or "flat", so that the individual pixel responses can be normalized one to the other.